-Five charged with animal cruelty over cubs
+Five to face fox cub cruelty charges

 The activists say the cubs were used to give hounds a taste for killing.

-Campaigners had been expected to protest outside a police station about how long the investigation was taking later this week.
+Campaigners had been expected to protest outside a police station later this week over how long the investigation was taking.

-Detective Inspector Jonathan Roberts of West Mercia Police said the three men and two women aged between 29 and 54 would face multiple charges of animal cruelty.
+Det Insp Jonathan Roberts, of West Mercia Police, said the three men and two women, aged between 29 and 54, would face multiple charges of animal cruelty.

 "This follows a complex investigation in South Herefordshire.
 The individuals will appear at Birmingham Magistrates Court on Tuesday May 15," he said.